UoB-COMSM0166/.github/profile/readme.md

 COMSM0166 Software Engineering Discipline and Practice is a team-based project unit for the Computer Science Conversion Course (MSc) at the University of Bristol.

+A catalogue of the games and reports for this module from 2023 is provided below.
+From 2025 the games are playable in-browser, and so the thumbnail links to the game.

 # 2025

 <table>